Français

 What if an H&C applicant wants to make a refugee claim?

 An H&C applicant can make a refugee claim.
-When the refugee claim is made, IRCC will stop processing the H&C application and will return it to the applicant.
+When the refugee claim is made, IRCC stops processing the H&C application and returns it to the applicant.

 What if a refugee claimant wants to make an H&C application?